Liaocheng Travel Guide

 Bank of China: 135, Dongchang Xi Lu, Dongchangfu District

 China Post: 99, Xinghua Dong Lu, Dongchangfu District

-Jingyang Hillock is known throughout the country as the place where Wusong, a well known character in one of the four Chinese ancient classics the Water Margin (Shuiwu Zhuan), beat the tiger to death.
+Jingyang Hillock: It is known throughout the country as the place where Wusong, a well known character in one of the four Chinese ancient classics the Water Margin (Shuiwu Zhuan), beat the tiger to death.
 The hillock is also the locality of Longshan Culture Site.

-Haiyuan Pavilion is one of the most famous private libraries in Chinese history, holding 220 thousand books collected by four generations of the Yang Family.
+Haiyuan Pavilion: It is one of the most famous private libraries in Chinese history, holding 220 thousand books collected by four generations of the Yang Family.